PT instruments

 As a reminder, Principal Token (PTs) represents the principal portion of an underlying yield-bearing asset.
 Upon maturity, PTs can be redeemed at 1:1 for the underlying asset (e.g. 1 PT-eETH is redeemable for 1 ETH worth of eETH).

 Since they’re devoid of any yield component, PTs can be acquired at a discount (aka, at a fixed yield) compared to the underlying asset.
 The value of a PT will approach and ultimately match 1:1 the value of the underlying asset at maturity.
-You can find more info on PTs directly on Pendle docs.
+You can find more info on PTs directly on .

 Instead of doing it manually, Contango automates this process in just 1 transaction, but the idea remains the same: by using some margin you get a leveraged exposure to a PT fixed yield.

-At expiry, 1 PT will be redeemable exactly for 1 ETH.
-This 1:1 redemption is guaranteed by Pendle.
-As long as the interest you pay for borrowing ETH doesn't offset the gain from lending the PT, you will have a profit (but beware of exit liquidity and price impact too).
+As long as the interest you pay for borrowing doesn't offset the gain from lending the PT, you will have a profit (but beware of exit liquidity and price impact too).
 In order to realize that gain, you may need to hold your position until expiry.

 PTs indeed behave like zero-coupon bonds, which means that, even if you hold a PT in your wallet, you're guaranteed to make the advertised fixed yield only if you hold to maturity.
 If you exit early, you can earn or lose money depending on the ongoing market price.

-The ROE shown on Contango when opening is based on two things: 1) the difference in price of the PT you bought vs the price at expiry and 2) the borrowing rate on ETH.
+The ROE shown on Contango when opening is based on two things: 1) the difference in price of the PT you bought vs the price at expiry and 2) the borrowing rate.
 So that ROE value is going to hold true if: you ride this position to maturity; the borrowing rate on ETH stays, on average, on the level it is until then; you can close your position without major price impact.

 The ROE shown on the Open Positions list is the ROE relative to your position, since the PT is fixed rate and calculated with your entry price vs expected price (1:1) at maturity.